-Notification: Ongoing communication between home and school will be facilitated through student reflection sheets, student planners, home/school communication books, e-mail, or a phone call home.
+Ongoing communication between home and school will be facilitated through student reflection sheets, student planners, home/school communication books, e-mail, or a phone call home.
 When inappropriate behaviour is of a serious or repetitive nature, parents will be notified and will be expected to be involved in planning interventions to support the modification of the concerning behaviour.
 Parents of the victim(s) will also be notified.
 Depending on the situation, other parties (School District, Police, other agencies) may also need to be notified.

 Personal Digital Devices: At Moody Elementary, we understand personal devices are a part of everyday life, but it is important that they do not become a safety or privacy issue or disrupt the learning environment.
 Students who bring their phone to school must keep them stored in their backpack during the school day, from their arrival at school until dismissal and they should not be used inside the building.
 PICTURES OR RECORDINGS ARE NEVER TO BE TAKEN AT SCHOOL.
-THIS INCLUDES BEFORE AND AFTER SCHOOL.
+THIS MEANS BEFORE AND AFTER SCHOOL ALSO.
 Students who do not follow these guidelines will be required to turn their phones into the office upon entering the school and pick them up on their way out or keep them at home.

 A search by school officials of a student under their authority or a search of student property may be undertaken if the school has reasonable grounds to believe a school rule has been or will be violated, and that the evidence of that violation will be found in the location or on the person of the student being searched.
 Students know that their teachers and other school authorities are responsible for providing a safe learning environment and maintaining order and discipline at school.
 As a result, they must know that, where reasonable grounds exist, this may require searches of students, their lockers and their personal effects and the seizure of prohibited items.
+Any use of personal digital devices at school is subject to all other expectations for conduct and use of technology, including AP 140.2 - Digital Responsibility for Students

 Students should also be aware that the schools may collect, use, and disclose personal information about students for the purposes of investigating and addressing student misconduct, safety and maintaining order and discipline in school.
 Such collection and use of student information may include information that is obtained from witnesses or collected from other secondary information sources (e.g. social media).
 All personal information of students collected by the school will be collected in compliance with and under the authority of the Freedom of Information and Protection of Privacy Act (ss.
-26(a), (b), and(c)) and the School Act.
-Questions about the collection, use or disclosure of student personal information should be directed to the Assistant Superintendent and Chief Information Officer, Stephen Whiffin, at swhiffin@sd43.bc.ca.
+26(a), (b), and(c)) and the School Act.Questions about the collection, use or disclosure of student personal information should be directed to the Assistant Superintendentand Chief Information Officer, Stephen Whiffin, at swhiffin@sd43.bc.ca.